credentials/irma_api_server/README.md

     cat issuers/MijnOverheid.der | base64 -w0
     export IRMA_API_CONF_BASE64_JWT_ISSUERS_MIJNOVERHEID="<OUTPUT OF COMMAND ABOVE>"

+Public keyshare server keys from scheme managers can be set in the following way (example for pbdf scheme manager):

+    cat pbdf-kss.der | base64 -w0
+    export IRMA_API_CONF_BASE64_KSS_PBDF="<OUTPUT OF COMMAND ABOVE>"

 Like with the config entries, keys that are set via environment variables are prioritized over keys that are located in files.

 # Running and building the server